iruneiro33/School_district_analysis/README.md

   Finally, THS is a Charter School.
 Again we see the same behavior as before, going from over-performing to under-performing according to the benchmark by type of school.
 Howerver, on the overall passing percentage THS still has a greater result.
 This would be interesting to see, probably in this category there are over-performers or most of the bottom schools are Chartered.

 ![By_type](https://user-images.githubusercontent.com/7553779/188348594-0f1bd9b8-a58b-436b-bf1d-a75a4f9ab419.png)

+## Summary

+The Thomas High School was affected by the changed made to the analysis of the data.
+THS went from being one of the top performers schools in the district to under-perform in the benchmark comparisons with other schools in math, reading and overall pasiing percentages.
+By replacing the 9th grades by NaN and not considered in the analysis of the performance of the School in math, reading and overall decreased.